Preparing for your strategic plan: BCG matrix

 Why use a BCG?

 A BCG matrix provides a simple visual understanding of your current portfolio.
-This facilitates the discussion about where you are today and where you want to stand tomorrow.
+This facilitates the discussion about where you are today and where you want to go in the future.

 Who should make a BCG matrix?